Why did you want to join Police Now?

-The programme is challenging, not only do you have to get to grips with a difficult job but you’re also going into a specialised role as a neighbourhood Police officer.
+The programme is challenging, not only do you have to get to grips with a difficult job but you’re also going into a specialised role as a neighbourhood police officer.
 Alongside this, you have to account for and be assessed on how you’ve had an impact in your community every 100 days – this includes doing two presentations in front of your peers.
-However, it is a very rewarding programme and you get additional training opportunities throughout the as well as external and internal internship opportunities.
+However, it is a very rewarding programme and you get additional training opportunities throughout as well as external and internal internship opportunities.

 Tell us a bit about the training.

 The training is intense, we had to do e-learning before the start of training and then six weeks training in London with tests most week – including one on the first day of training.
 The training in London also included some shifts with response teams where we had to get certain skills signed off e.g. making an arrest.
 We then had time with Lancashire specific training at Hutton and then four weeks supervised by a mentor on our wards.

 Amazing, my team were really welcoming when I arrived and my mentor showed me around my neighbourhood and introduced me to key partner agencies.
 They’re always willing to help and have put up with all my questions – I wouldn’t be able to do it without them!

 As part of the programme you get extra training days throughout your probation and have the opportunity to do a four-week external or internal internship in your second year.

 What are you looking to positively impact over the next 100 days?

 I’m hoping to swear out and execute some warrants to disrupt drug dealing in my area, as well as working with partner agencies to help vulnerable families.

 What’s the biggest positive impact you’ve made in neighborhood so far?